-Six ways to get out of your photography slump | Photofocus
+Six ways to get out of your photography slump

 Read and learn about something new

 Pick up a photography book or research online ideas for things to shoot.
 There are so many aspects of photography.
-Is there something you want to learn more about?
-Is there a photographer who paved the way for us all that you would like to read about?
+Is there something you want to learn more about or is there a photographer who paved the way for us all that you would like to read about?
 Is there an editing technique you’d like to try?
 Go for it — I guarantee it will spark your creativity and get you motivated to create.

 Go to a museum